Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Numerical Simulations

 While the previous section provides a new theoretical analysis of the FMS algorithm and extends it to affine settings, this analysis applies only in inlier-outlier settings.
 However, it is typically unknown a priori whether a dataset satisfies this condition.
 To further motivate the FMS algorithm and its role in robust subspace estimation, we present an application related to low-dimensional neural network training.

-A line of work studies the use of a subspace-constrained optimization.
+A line of work studies subspace-constrained optimization.
 One example is neural network training, where \cite{li2022low} use Dynamic Linear Dimensionality Reduction (DLDR) to show that training in a PCA subspace can improve generalization.
-Unfortunately, this procedure of subspace estimation lies at odds with the current understanding of neural network training.
-We argue that using vanilla PCA may be misguided since recent evidence indicates that stochastic gradient descent in neural network training exhibits heavy-tailed noise \cite{simsekli2019tail,zhou2020towards}.
+Unfortunately, this procedure of subspace estimation lies at odds with the current understanding of neural network training. { We argue that using vanilla PCA may be misguided since recent evidence indicates that the stochastic gradient noise encountered in neural network training is heavy-tailed \citep{simsekli2019tailindex,zhou2020towards,gurbuzbalaban2021heavy}.
+Specifically, one can decompose the stochastic gradient at each iteration into a deterministic component (the expected gradient) and a mean-zero noise term given by the deviation of the stochastic gradient from its expectation.
+While earlier work modeled this noise in the vanishing step-size limit as Gaussian, leading to an SDE with Brownian increments \citep{jastrzkebski2017three}, empirical evidence suggests instead that this noise exhibits heavy-tailed behavior, often consistent with $\alpha$-stable laws rather than Gaussian tails \citep{simsekli2019tailindex}. }

 The implementation details of DLDR are as follows \citep{li2022low}.
 First, during training with SGD, we sample \( t \) steps of neural network parameters \( \{\bw_1, \bw_2, \dots, \bw_t\} \subset \R^D \).
 The weights are then centered by subtracting the mean, and the PCA subspace is computed.
 The network is then retrained, with gradients projected to the PCA subspace.